rezmansouri/mlp_cnn_from_scratch/report.md

 - Implementing convolutional backpropagation without autograd was complex.
 - Proper memory management and vectorization were crucial for speed.
 - Manual implementation helped us understand how modern frameworks work under the hood.
+- More parameters does not always mean better performance, since overfitting is always possible.

 ### 4.4 Conclusion